November 02, 2016

-It’s no surprise that we at Mortgage Choice are frequently asked to explain the difference between an offset account and a redraw facility.
-For those who don’t work in the finance industry, it can be a really confusing topic of conversation.
-Our article should clear up some confusion and explain the difference in layman’s terms.
+It’s no surprise that our mortgage broker Steve Sims is frequently asked to explain the difference between an offset account and a redraw facility.
+For those who don’t work in the finance industry, it can be a really confusing topic.
+This blog post should clear up some confusion and explain the difference in easy to understand layman’s terms.

 An offset account can be described as an account that links to your home loan which is an everyday transaction account.
 The balance that is held in this account will offset the balance in the home loan, which helps to reduce the overall term of the loan as well as the interest due on the loan.